BlockchainCommons/bc-sskr/README.md

 2. After setting up the environment variables for the toolchain `$ source $HOME/emsdk/emsdk_env.sh` run `./build-wasm.sh`.
 This will build the wasm/`sskr.wasm` and wasm/`sskr.js` files
-3. Run `./wasm/start-server.sh` and navigate to http://localhost:8888/sskr.html
+3. cd into wasm and run `./start-server.sh` and navigate to http://localhost:8888/sskr.html
 4. You can edit `sskr.html`, save and refresh browser

 ## Usage Instructions